-Crossing the sunny road, with green rice fields on both sides to reach Nom village, visitors seem to step into a peaceful, ancient space of several hundred years ago.
-Coming to Nom village, visitors are immersed in a complex of ancient relics including the village gate, well, communal house yard, banyan tree, Nom pagoda, ancient houses….typical of Northern villages.
+Crossing the sunny road, with green rice fields on both sides to reach Nom village, in Hung Yen, visitors seem to step into a peaceful, ancient space from several hundred years ago.
+Upon arriving in Nom village, visitors are immersed in a complex of ancient relics, including the village gate, well, communal house yard, banyan tree, Nom pagoda, and ancient houses typical of Northern villages.

 One of the oldest northern villages in Vietnam

-About 30 km east of Hanoi, Nom village – an ancient village in Van Lam district, Hung Yen still retains its ancient beauty.
+About 30 km east of Hanoi, Nom village, an ancient village in Dai Dong Commune, Hung Yen Province, still retains its ancient beauty.
 The imposing village gate, built more than 200 years ago with four square axes carved with many sophisticated motifs.
 Behind the gate, Nom village appears exactly as people imagine an ancient Vietnamese village.

 In the past, the villagers had a scrap metal business.
 Local people bought scrap metal to sell to local bronze foundries and neighboring areas.
-Thanks to their hard work, diligence, and creativity in business, Nom village has become increasingly prosperous, creating conditions for cultural activities to develop.
-The rare remaining red brick roads and ancient house gates interspersed with rows of brick walls leading to the alleys of the village, make many people nostalgic.
+Thanks to their hard work, diligence, and business creativity, Nom village has become increasingly prosperous, creating conditions for cultural activities to flourish.
+The few remaining red-brick roads and ancient house gates, interspersed with rows of brick walls leading to the village’s alleys, make many people nostalgic.

-On both sides of the lake, on the way to the village, are straight areca trees in front of ancient houses and family temples with architectural features reflected on the water surface.
+On both sides of the lake, on the way to the village, are straight rows of areca trees in front of ancient houses and family temples, with architectural features reflected on the water’s surface.

-Nom bridge leads to the pagoda of the same name across Cai River.
+Nom Bridge leads to the pagoda of the same name across the Cai River.
 This is the only remaining stone bridge across the river in Hung Yen.
-The bridge is about 2m wide with 9 spans, the top of the horizontal support column is decorated with cloud patterns and has become a part of the soul of the village.
+The bridge is about 2m wide, with 9 spans, and the top of the horizontal support column is decorated with cloud patterns, becoming part of the soul of the village.

-Passing through the 9 spans of the stone bridge is the road leading to Nom market.
-The market meets 12 times a month on days ending in 1, 4, 6 and 9.
+The road leading to Nom market passes through the 9 spans of the stone bridge.
+The market meets 12 times a month on days ending in 1, 4, 6, and 9.
 In the past, Nom market was one of the places that regulated the life of the whole village with the famous copper craft.
-Unlike the market in the city, Nom market met inside houses built of unplastered bricks.
-The red brick color, covered with yin-yang tiled roof, broken over time, is like something very nostalgic.
+Unlike the market in the city, the Nom market was held inside houses built of unplastered brick.
+The red-brick color, covered with a yin-yang tiled roof, weathered over time, is very nostalgic.

-Nom Pagoda, very famous; located next to Nom Market.
+Nom Pagoda, very famous, is located next to Nom Market.
 Nom Pagoda belongs to the Lam Te Zen sect.
 No one knows the exact date of the pagoda’s founding.
 However, on the two large steles still preserved here, the pagoda was rebuilt in 1680 and restored many times after that.
 The pagoda was formerly a famous pagoda of Hung Yen.
 According to legend, Nom Pagoda was built in the middle of an ancient pine forest.
-Perhaps that is why the pagoda is also called “Linh thong co tu” (Ancient pagoda in pine forest).
+Perhaps that is why the pagoda is also called “Linh Thong Co Tu” (Ancient Pagoda in Pine Forest).

 Nom Pagoda has a traditional architecture.
-The most special thing is the pagoda still preserves more than 100 ancient terracotta statues.
-Through many historical upheavals, horrible and long-lasting floods, these statues have “survived” the test of time and retained their original beauty.
+The most special thing is that the pagoda still preserves more than 100 ancient terracotta statues.
+Through many historical upheavals and horrible, long-lasting floods, these statues have “survived” the test of time and retained their original beauty.

 Typical relics at pagodas and communal houses still preserve many valuable artifacts such as Buddha statues, stone incense trees, stone towers, bronze bells, wooden incense altars, parallel sentences, royal plaques, palanquins, etc.